RobPruzan/React-Django-Skeleton-/README.md

 # Django and React Intialized Project
-This repository contains a Django and React project, utilizing the Django Rest Framework for API development and React as the frontend framework.
-This project also uses Redux for state management, Bootstrap for styling, and has Redux DevTools enabled for debugging.
+This repository/tech stack contains a Django/React/Postgresql project, utilizing the Django Rest Framework for API development and React as the frontend framework.
+This project also uses Redux for state management, Bootstrap/MaterialUI for styling, and has Redux DevTools enabled for debugging.

 ## Getting Started
 ### Prerequisites